aidanmelen/bobcat-miner-python/README.md

 ### Specify the Hostname / IP Address

-Otherwise, follow these [instructions](https://bobcatminer.zendesk.com/hc/en-us/articles/4412905935131-How-to-Access-the-Diagnoser) to find your Bobcats's ip address and specify it with:
+Otherwise, follow these [instructions](https://bobcatminer.zendesk.com/hc/en-us/articles/4412905935131-How-to-Access-the-Diagnoser) to find your Bobcats's ip address and specify it with

 ```bash
 bobcat --ip-address 192.168.0.10 -C DEBUG autopilot